Skip to content

 [FT-SDK]AutoTrack com.ft D trackOkHttpBuilder

-If unable to adjust the initialization order, choose manual integration
+If it's impossible to adjust the initialization call order, choose manual integration.

-After Plugin ASM inserts, it adds addInterceptor in OkHttpClient.Builder() to add FTTraceInterceptor and FTResourceInterceptor, where the body contentLength of HTTP requests participates in unique id calculation.
-Resource data across different stages is linked via this id.
-If integrating parties also add addInterceptor and process data, changing its size, it results in inconsistent id calculations, causing data loss.
+After Plugin ASM inserts, it adds addInterceptor to OkHttpClient.Builder() in the original project code, adding FTTraceInterceptor and FTResourceInterceptor.
+These use the body contentLength from HTTP requests to calculate unique IDs, linking Resource data at various stages via this ID.
+If integrators add addInterceptor and modify the data size, causing inconsistent ID calculations across stages, it results in data loss.

 • ft-sdk < 1.4.1